About Lisa Bennett

 And so began a lifelong journey of questing after an answer to the big question: Why do some people work to solve problems while others stay on the sidelines?

-The Simple Truth About Why Some People Step Up
+What I Learned About Why Some People Step Up

 As an author, award-winning journalist, speaker, and strategist, I’ve spoken with hundreds of people about this—everyday changemakers, experts in psychology and neuroscience, Buddhist teachers, parents, even extreme athletes.